oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

 > __NOTE__: The requirements in this section are in addition to [Prerequisites for all domain types](#prerequisites-for-all-domain-types).

 A JRF domain requires an infrastructure database, initializing this database with RCU, and configuring your domain to access this database.
-All of these steps must occur before you create your domain.
+You must perform all of these steps _before_ you create your domain.

 ##### Set up and initialize an infrastructure database